 The next day I soaked cashews and almonds and moved my computer to the kitchen.
 There I pulled up the recipe for fried cashew cheese-stuffed squash blossoms.

 The cashew cheese spun in the food processor, and I remembered why I’d purchased my piping bag (for stuffing blossoms).
 Then they were battered, stuffed, and fried until they were delicately crisp on the outside and warm and creamy on the inside.

-For a light companion to this heavy appetizer, I served lentil soup.
+For a light companion to this heavy appetizer, I served mushroom barley soup.
 With blissful smiles and contented bellies, we were left with one more container…